malikinss/PyGen/PyGen for Beginners/2_input_output/2_2_print_and_input/readme.md

 This Python script reads three strings from standard input and prints them in reverse order, each on a separate line.

 ## Conclusion 🚀
-This chapter introduces essential print and input operations that are foundational to many programming tasks.
+This lesson introduces essential print and input operations that are foundational to many programming tasks.
 By completing these exercises, you will gain valuable skills in handling user interaction and displaying information effectively.